dockur/samba/readme.md

         file: ./samba_pass.txt
     ```

+  * ### How do I modify the permissions?

-    You can set `UID` and `GID` environment variables to change the user/group id's, and set `RW: false` to make the share read-only.
+    You can set `UID` and `GID` environment variables to change the user and group ID.

+    To mark the share as read-only, add the variable `RW: false`.

+  * ### How do I modify other settings?

-    If you need more advanced features, you can modify the [smb.conf](https://github.com/dockur/samba/blob/master/smb.conf) file in this repo, and bind mount it to the container like this:
+    If you need more advanced features, you can completely override the default configuration by modifying the [smb.conf](https://github.com/dockur/samba/blob/master/smb.conf) file in this repo, and binding your custom config to the container like this:

     ```yaml
     volumes: